proegssilb/language_sandbox/README.md

 Conventions
 ----------

 1. Trivial cases may not be runnable as a program.
-Many Erlang examples are like this.

-2. If I decide to make something runnable, it will be via the main() function.
+There will be a clearly-named function to run instead.

 3. If a module ends in "lib", it is intended as a library.

-4. Erlang is not typically a fast language.
-The programs herein will not be written for speed.
+4. The programs herein will not be written for speed.
 They will either be written for comprehendability, convenience, or to demonstrate a particular language feature.

-5. Lists of characters are to be avoided in favor of either bitstrings or a string library datatype.

 6. If unit testing is included, it will be a "test" function containing a series of pattern-matching equalities, ie expectedRV = function(arg1, ...)